-Children are identified and assessed through:

-Teacher observations

-Through the collection of teacher assessments,

-moderated evidence and test results

-Statutory assessment information

-Information from parents

-Information from outside agencies that have contact with the pupil or family

-Information from reviews of Individual Education Plans and provision maps

-Monitoring of playground and lunch time behaviour through liaison with Midday assistants

-Monitoring of standards of work by subject coordinators.
+- Children are identified and assessed through: - Teacher observations - Through the collection of teacher assessments, moderated evidence and test results - Statutory assessment information - Information from parents - Information from outside agencies that have contact with the pupil or family - Information from reviews of Individual - Education Plans and provision maps - Monitoring of playground and lunch time behaviour through liaison with Midday assistants - Monitoring of standards of work by subject co-ordinators.

+Identifying SEND at St. Saviour's